kgrimSV/Strange_Visitor/services.md

 ---

 ## Manuscript Evaluation
-- **Who&rsquo;s it for?** Writers of novels looking for an assessment of their work plus big-picture advice on edits
+- **Who&rsquo;s it for?** Writers of novels looking for an assessment of their work plus big-picture editing recommendations
-- **What is it?** A manuscript evaluation goes beyond a beta read to offer guidance to the writer.
+- **What is it?** A manuscript evaluation goes beyond the reader reaction of a beta read to offer big-picture guidance on how to address issues and improve the manuscript.
 - **What does it include?** A completed questionnaire about the beginning, characters, plot, pacing, tone, setting and worldbuilding, dialogue, point of view, reader engagement, and ending of your manuscript, including specific recommendations; an optional 30-minute consultation
 - **How much does it cost?** around $1,000–$1,500 for up to 62,500 words; cost can be applied to an upgrade to a Developmental Edit